Tiny-Earth/DemoSite/site/src/intro.md

 To achieve an equitable STEM workforce, we must address the structural, individual, intentional, and unintentional biases that:
 - Discourage HEC students from pursuing STEM
-- Limit professors, departments, and institutions from actively working toward challenging systematic inequalities
+- Limit instructors, departments, and institutions from actively working toward challenging systematic inequalities
 - Obscure “opportunities for all faculty and all students to analyze power and privilege in classrooms, in peer groups, in departments, in disciplines, in institutions, and in society” [chikkatur2023rethinking](@cite)

 ### What the US Reports Say about Science Education